simonborer/db-course-2019/content/archive/the-5th-week--archive.md

 ---
-title: "Week 6 - Tables; Numeric Data; NVL"
+title: "Week 5 - Tables; Numeric Data; NVL"
 date: 2019-10-01T08:47:11+01:00
 publishdate: 2019-09-02T08:47:11+01:00
 featured_image: space-time.jpg
-summary: "This week we'll work with date/time data; various data types used in MySQL; functions for working with numeric data; functions for working with null data values; nvl and nvl2; converting data from one type to another; normalization; how to define data elements; stored procedures."
+summary: "This week we'll cover how to create a test table; insert new data to a table; update existing data; delete data from a table; work with date/time data; various data types used in Oracle; functions for working with numeric data; functions for working with null data values; nvl and nvl2; converting data from one type to another."
 today:
   -
     title: Lessons from the lab